Full CV

 I coordinated logistics and field support for the sea ice physical processes team in the Australian Antarctic division on four expeditions to the east Antarctic pack ice zone.
 Two were international multi-disciplinary research expeditions ( SIPEX 2007; SIPEX II, 2012) and two were resupply trips to Davis Station (V1 2008; V1 2009).
 In 2009 I was also a voyage management intern – meaning I worked with the expedition leadership team in addition to my research role, to understand the process of running a resupply expedition.

-On these expeditions my focus was an airborne surveying platform and supporting ground observations.
-In 2007, 2008 and 2009 I flew a lot as an airborne camera operator, in 2012 this role was largely ‘set and forget’.
-In 2007 and 2012 I managed a ground surveying operation using GPS and other surveying equipment, drills, sleds, shovels, sweat and a small cohort of volunteers recruited on the ship in addition to our formal research team.
-On all voyages I worked as a sea ice observer, contrbuting to the ASPeCt program.
+I managed an airborne surveying platform and supporting ground observations; operating instruments in the air and also delivering validation observations “on the ice”.
+I coordinated a small cohort of volunteers recruited on the ship in addition to our formal research team.
+On all voyages I worked as a sea ice observer, contributing to the ASPeCt program.

 My “off ship” work aimed to tie data collected in all these programs together – integrating airborne lidar, photogrammetry, ship based observations and in situ sampling.
 It pioneered the use of texture based image analysis and the application of structure-from-motion photogrammetry on drifting sea ice.